Kalam cosmological argument: The quantum vacuum

+Quentin Smith describes the spontaneous emergence and dissipation of virtual particles, representing fluctuations of energy in the quantum vacuum, as evidence of uncaused natural phenomena.
+Lawrence Krauss broadens the scope of this framework to postulate the origin of space, time and matter from a quantum fluctuation.
+The universe can be uncaused, he claims, by virtue of its emergence from "nothing", which he identifies as the vacuum state, and extensive astrophysical evidence for its zero-energy state.
+If the mass energy of the universe is negated by its gravitational energy, he calculates no net energy investment or causal input is necessary at its origin.
+Michael Martin writes:

-"Even if the universe has a beginning in time, in the light of recently proposed cosmological theories this beginning may be uncaused.
-Despite Craig's claim that theories postulating that the universe 'could pop into existence uncaused' are incapable of 'sincere affirmation,' such similar theories are in fact being taken seriously by scientists."
+Even if the universe has a beginning in time, in the light of recently proposed cosmological theories this beginning may be uncaused.
+Despite Craig's claim that theories postulating that the universe "could pop into existence uncaused" are incapable of "sincere affirmation," such similar theories are in fact being taken seriously by scientists.

-David Albert has criticised use of the term 'nothing' in describing the quantum vacuum.
-In a review of Krauss's book, he states:
+David Albert deems the term "nothing" to be misleading in defining the quantum vacuum:

-"Relativistic-quantum-field-theoretical vacuum states—no less than giraffes or refrigerators or solar systems—are particular arrangements of elementary physical stuff.
-The true relativistic-quantum-field-theoretical equivalent to there not being any physical stuff at all isn't this or that particular arrangement of the fields—what it is (obviously, and ineluctably, and on the contrary) is the simple absence of the fields."
+Relativistic-quantum-field-theoretical vacuum states—no less than giraffes or refrigerators or solar systems—are particular arrangements of elementary physical stuff.
+The true relativistic-quantum-field-theoretical equivalent to there not being any physical stuff at all isn't this or that particular arrangement of the fields—what it is (obviously, and ineluctably, and on the contrary) is the simple absence of the fields.

-Craig argues that the quantum vacuum state, in containing measurable energy, cannot be characterised as nothing, therefore, that phenomena originating from the quantum vacuum cannot be described as uncaused.
-On the topic of virtual particles, he writes:
+Craig describes the vacuum state as a quantifiable, energetic medium that qualifies as something rather than nothing, rejecting the view of quantum vacuum phenomena as uncaused.
+On quantum fluctuations, he writes: